-The original drafting of paragraph 3.2^{1} in APES 330 ED stated that a Member in Public Practice shall comply with Section 220 Conflicts of Interest and Section 280 Objectivity - All Services of APES 110 Code of Ethics for Professional Accountants (the Code).
-Some of the respondents noted that APES 330 ED contains extensive requirements and guidance in respect of conflicts of interest and independence and thus there will be no benefit gained from referring a member to the general principles stated in Sections 220 and 280 of the Code.
+The original drafting of paragraph $3.2^{1}$ in APES 330 ED stated that a Member in Public Practice shall comply with Section 220 Conflicts of Interest and Section 280 Objectivity - All Services of APES 110 Code of Ethics for Professional Accountants (the Code).
+Some of the respondents noted that APES 330 ED contains extensive requirements and guidance in respect of conflicts of interest and independence and that there will be no benefit gained from referring a member to the general principles stated in Sections 220 and 280 of the Code.
 APESB agreed with this view and resolved to remove this paragraph from APES 330.

-Resources and capacity (paragraph 3.5)
+Capacity and resources (paragraph 3.5)

-A respondent was of the opinion that the standard needs to include the requirement for members in public practice to consider whether they have the necessary capacity and resources to undertake the relevant appointment.
-This is an issue as the demand for insolvency services can vary with the economic cycle and it is possible that the member may not have sufficient resources or the necessary capacity in periods of high demand for insolvency services.
+A respondent was of the opinion that the standard needs to include the requirement for members in public practice to consider whether they have the capacity to undertake the relevant appointment and access to the necessary resources.
+This is an issue as the demand for insolvency services can vary with the economic cycle.
+It is possible that the member may not have the capacity or sufficient resources in periods of high demand for insolvency services.
 Accordingly, a new paragraph was included to address this issue.